CiscoDevNet/terraform-provider-dcnm/website/docs/r/service_policy.html.markdown

 - `fwd_direction` - (Optional) Forward Direction of the Service Policy.
 Default value is true.
 - `deploy` - (Optional) Deploy of the Service Policy.
 Default value is false.
 - `deploy_timeout` - (Optional) Deploy timeout of the Service Policy.
 Default value is 300.

-**NOTE:** Service Policy can be created in only those route peering which has two distinct service networks.

 ## Attribute Reference